Content Reviewed by Jennifer Wheeler, Clinical & Community Outreach

 If you are unsure how to initiate the conversation, you can ask questions such as:

 “I have been feeling really sad lately.
 Could I have depression?” or “How would I know if I have depression?

 Your healthcare provider will be able to provide you with a depression evaluation and offer you potential treatment resources for when you are ready for greater support.
 Although treatment may sound intimidating, you need to understand that you deserve to enjoy life.
 You do not deserve to suffer from persistent feelings of worthlessness or hopelessness.
 Treatment is available.

 The most effective treatment for depression is antidepressant medication in combination with psychotherapy.
 Some treatment centers may encourage psychotherapy first; however, depression can often be an obstacle to effective psychotherapy treatment.
 Therefore, antidepressant medications may be recommended to help make the psychotherapy process more effective.
 Cognitive behavioral therapy (CBT) is a valuable form of psychotherapy that allows individuals to challenge and overcome unhelpful thoughts and behavior patterns.

-If you are experiencing substance use or addiction and a potential diagnosis of depression, you may find the most significant value in a co-occurring treatment program.
+If you are experiencing a potential diagnosis of depression, you may find the most significant value in a co-occurring treatment program.
 Addiction and depression must be treated simultaneously to ensure the greatest treatment outcome possible.

 DiscoveryMD recognizes the challenges involved with identifying and treating depression.
 We offer specialized treatment programs for individuals struggling with co-occurring conditions.
-We rely on traditional therapeutic methods, such as medication and psychotherapy, and promote a conscious recovery for all.
+We rely on traditional therapeutic methods, such as medication and psychotherapy.
 To learn more, contact us today.